How to Build a Pond

-Make sure that there are no sharp objects, utility lines or other potential problems that could be hazardous in what will become your pond before you continue.
+Make sure that there are no sharp objects, utility lines or other potentially problematic items in the ground that could be hazardous as you continue to build your pond.

-Use some of the stones to keep the liner from slipping into the ground as you fill the pond.
+Use some stones to keep the liner from slipping into the ground as you prepare to fill the pond.
 Choose stones that will be strong enough to withstand the weight of the water, but light enough that you can move them easily in the filling process.

 Fill the pond with water.
 As the water pulls down on the liner, move the stones slightly away, allowing more slack from the liner to fit the pond.

 Trim any excess liner once the pond is filled.
-Make sure that there is enough liner left to remain within the perimeter of the pond.
+Make sure that there is enough liner left to remain within the perimeter.
 Use the hammer and nails to fasten the liner and underlayment to the ground.

-Use the rest of the stones to edge the pond, staying within that one-foot perimeter.
+Use the rest of the stones to edge the outside, staying within the perimeter where the grass has been removed.
 Get creative and design a space that will be visually appealing.
-Add plants and other outdoor decor to create an elegant pond space that you'll love to sit near.
+Add plants and other outdoor décor to create an elegant space that'll serve as a relaxing centerpiece in your yard or garden.